django-salesforce/django-salesforce/docs/migrations.rst

 Object Permissions for that object in "Django_Salesforce" permission set even if the field is accessible still by user profiles.

+| **Terminology**:
+| **Model** in Django terminology is an equivalent of **Table** in database terminology and
+an equivalent of **Object** in Salesforce terminology.
+These three points af vew are used in this text.
+|
+| **Builtin** object and builtin field  have a name without any double underscore ``'__'``.
+| **Custom** object and custom field ore in the form ``ApiName__c`` with only a suffix ``__c``
+and without any other double underscore.
+| **Namespace** object and namespace field are in the form ``NameSpace__ApiName__c``.
+|
+|
+| Because custom fields can be managed by Django automatically in SFDC then their db_column
+is not too important if the algorithm is guaranted stable.
+If no **db_column** is specified then it can be derived from "django field name" this way:
+| If the django field name is not lower case then the default api name is the same.
+| Default API name from a lower case name is created by capitalizing and removing spaces:
+| e.g. default api name "LastModifiedDate" can be created from "last_modified_date" or from
+"LastModifiedDate".
+| Custom field can be rocognized by "custom=True".
+| Namespace field can be recognized by "sf_prefix='NameSpacePrefix'".
+| All unspecified fields without "db_column" in custom objects are expected custom field,
+except a few standard well known system names like "LastModifiedDate".
+|
+| If you find a new not recognized system name then report it as a bug and specify
+an explicit "custom=False" or an explicit "db_column=...", but it is extremely unprobable because I verify all system names in a new API before I enable that API version in a new version of django-salesforce.

 Troubleshooting
 ---------------